NLnetLabs/ziggy/README.md

 All rights reserved.
 Distributed under a 3-clause BSD-style license.
 For more information, see LICENSE

-## Preamble

-The current Ziggy scripts are developed to run against the raw unfiltered data collected by RIPE NCC.
-Once we turn this into a git repository, we may want to derive a public version of the scripts that works against that.

 ## Dependencies

 Ziggy requires Python 3 to run, and has been tested with Python 3.6 on Ubuntu 18.04LTS.